2nd Foreign Cavalry Regiment

-The 2nd Foreign Cavalry Regiment (2^{e} Régiment Étranger de Cavalerie, 2^{e} REC) was a cavalry regiment of the Foreign Legion in the French Army. the regiment was dissolved twice in 1946 and 1962; the regimental colors have been entrusted by the Foreign Legion Detachment in Mayotte since 1984.
+The 2nd Foreign Cavalry Regiment (2^{e} Régiment Étranger de Cavalerie, 2^{e} REC) was a cavalry regiment of the Foreign Legion in the French Army. the regiment was dissolved twice, in 1946 and 1962; the regimental colors have been entrusted to the Foreign Legion Detachment in Mayotte since 1984.

 History

-2nd Foreign Cavalry Regiment since 1939
+Pre-World War II

-The 2nd Foreign Cavalry Regiment (2e R.E.C) was created in July 1939 on the substance of the squadron groups of Morocco issued from the 1st Foreign Cavalry Regiment 1er REC.
+The 2nd Foreign Cavalry Regiment (2e R.E.C) was created in July 1939 from the squadron groups of Morocco which had been formed from the 1st Foreign Cavalry Regiment.